ict-gmmsc-club/ict-gmmsc-club/README.md

 We welcome all students interested in technology to join our club.
 Whether you are a beginner looking to learn or an experienced coder wanting to contribute, there's a place for you in the GMMSC ICT Club.
 Together, we can make a difference in the world of technology.

 ## Contact Us
-Feel free to reach out to me for any inquiries or collaborations.
+Feel free to reach out to us for any inquiries or collaborations.
 - Website: [ict.gmmsc.club](https://ict.gmmsc.club)
 - Email: [mail@gmmsc.club](mailto:your-email@example.com)
 - [![Facebook](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/club.ict.gmmsc)